Cults, Aberdeen

 Cults (/ˈkʌlts/ KULTS-') is a suburb on the western edge of Aberdeen, Scotland.
 It lies on the banks of the River Dee and marks the eastern boundary of Royal Deeside.

 Cults, known for its historic granite housing, sits approximately six miles from the coast of the North Sea.
-Cults maintains village status and many of the societal structures found in a country village, despite its proximity to the west of the City of Aberdeen.
+Cults maintains village status and many of the societal structures found in a country village, despite its proximity to the west of Aberdeen.
 The name is a corruption of Coilltean, the Scottish Gaelic word for "Woods".
 There are various green spaces in Cults, the largest of these being Allan Park, a public park situated near the golf club and the River Dee.
 The park is also home to the Cults Cricket Club.

 History

 Originally, Cults had two railway stations on the Royal Deeside Railway Line, West Cults and Cults before the line was closed in the middle of the 20th century.
 The route has since been converted into a cycle path and walkway which leads to Duthie Park in Aberdeen in one direction and further into Deeside in the other, running alongside Cults' public park, Allan Park.
 Cults was also on a tram route between Aberdeen and Bieldside, operated by the Aberdeen Suburban Tramways Company until 1927.
 Today, public transport to Aberdeen takes the form of buses.